At Ocean View dental achieving and maintaining a healthy smile is easy!

 After your active maintenance, we will organise your next active maintenance appointment with you – our receptionist will be able to find a date and time that best suits you.
 We generally recommended that patients have a check-up every six months, however this may be different for each patient depending on their oral health needs.
 All six monthly active maintenance appointments will receive a 2 week advanced reminder followed by an SMS confirmation 48 hours prior to the appointment so you can be well prepared.

-How can I look after my teeth at home?
+How can I look after my teeth at home and continue preventative dental care?

 We recommended that patients should brush their teeth at least twice a day for two minutes.
 We suggest that you use a stop watch to time your brushing.
 To brush your teeth properly, you should use short, gentle stokes while ensuring that extra attention is given to the gum line and hard to reach areas of the mouth such as back teeth.
 Be sure to brush your tongue too, this will help get rid of odour causing bacteria!

 Flossing helps to remove plaque and left over food particles in between and under the gum line where a toothbrush cannot easily reach.
-A build up of plaque can result in tooth decay and gum disease, daily flossing will prevent the build-up and decrease the chances of tooth decay and or gum disease occurring.
+A build up of plaque can result in tooth decay and gum disease, daily preventative dental care like flossing will prevent the build-up and decrease the chances of tooth decay and or gum disease occurring.

 How to floss?